 I’ve told countless auctioneers that the most confusing 254 words in the English language is the UCC 2-328.
 I think the most confusing two-word (sometimes four-word denoting location) combination for auctioneers is undoubtedly “as-is.”

 We’ve written about the as-is standard for auctioneers working in the United States.
-Here we summarize the four major considerations for selling as-is as an auctioneer:
+Here we summarize the seven major considerations for selling as-is as an auctioneer:

-- The Supreme Court of the United States has provided precedent for a minimum standard for as-is sales for auctioneers.
+- The Supreme Court of the United States has provided a precedent for a minimum standard for as-is sales for auctioneers.
 In Mottram v.
-United States (1926) the Court ruled that a buyer at auction might only be held to an as-is transaction if that subject property is open for inspection and the buyer has [reasonable] opportunity for preview.
+United States (1926) the Court ruled that a buyer at auction might only be held to an as-is transaction if that subject property is open for inspection and the buyer has a reasonable opportunity for preview.

 So what are the best rules auctioneers should keep in mind when selling as-is?
 In brief:

 - Expect to be held to any expressions and implications.

 - Accurately represent (don’t misrepresent) the subject property.

 Of course, many auctioneers say, essentially, “If I do all that, what’s the sense — the advantage — of selling as-is?”